Painting Brick Exteriors: Making Your Home Pop With Color

 Do I need to seal brick before painting?

-Sealing brick before painting is optional.
-Sealing will protect the brick from moisture damage but is not required for paint adhesion.
-If you do seal the brick, allow it to cure fully before priming and painting.
+Sealing is optional.
+It protects against moisture but isn’t required for adhesion.
+If you do seal, let it cure fully before priming and painting.

 What kind of paint should I use on brick?